 Medically Supervised Barbiturate Detoxification

-Individuals who abuse and become addicted to barbiturates will likely need the assistance of a medically supervised detox program to come off the drug safely and avoid withdrawal symptoms or barbiturate overdose symptoms.
+Individuals who use and become addicted to barbiturates will likely need the assistance of a medically supervised detox program to come off the drug safely and avoid withdrawal symptoms or barbiturate overdose symptoms.

 During detox, individuals will receive medical care to monitor vitals, such as heart and breathing rates.
 This ensures that individuals will remain safe as their body is cleared, or detoxified, of the substance.
 It is important to note that detox is only the first step towards recovery, and is not an addiction cure.
 Although many people feel better physically after completing detox, they may still have intense psychological cravings for barbiturates, which is why inpatient treatment is typically recommended following a medically supervised barbiturate detox program.

 Barbiturates may cause both physical and psychological dependence, so it is essential that treatment for these conditions be comprehensive and work to address all aspects of an individual’s health.
 Our Vertava Health inpatient treatment combines medication-assisted treatment (MAT) and behavioral therapies.
 In cases of severe barbiturate addiction, some individuals may be given less potent barbiturates or benzodiazepines to lessen their withdrawal symptoms and curb their cravings for the drug.
 Others may be given additional medications, such as antidepressants, to help stabilize their mood while going through treatment.